DIVISIO-AI/whisper-java/README.md

 # Whisper v3 Java Lib using DJL

 Library to run inference of [Whisper v3](https://github.com/openai/whisper) in Java using [DJL](https://djl.ai/).
-This implementation is based on the [huggingface Python implementation of Whisper.](https://huggingface.co/openai/whisper-large-v3)
+This implementation is based on the [huggingface Python implementation of Whisper v3 large.](https://huggingface.co/openai/whisper-large-v3)

-Currently only runs on GPU.
+**Currently only runs on GPU.**

 The library has the ability to run inference on the GPU in Java out of the box.